Having second thoughts while buying the Pink Princess Philodendron, given its high cost?

 - FAQ About Pink Princess Philodendron

-You will fail to find this pan-tropical plant in its natural setting because the plant is entirely lab-grown from tissue culture.
+You will fail to find the pantropical Pink Princess Philodendron in a natural setting because it is entirely lab-grown from tissue culture.

-Moreover, every other Pink Princess in circulation comes from either laboratory or propagation.
+Moreover, every other Pink Princess in circulation comes from a laboratory or propagation.

 |Scientific Name||Philodendron erubescens 'pink princess.'|